diegoherrub/magicapp/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: New feature
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
 title: 'Feature: '
 labels: feature
 assignees: diegoherrub

+---

+---
+name: "🚀 New FFeature"
+about: "Suggest an idea for this project."
+title: "Feature: "
+labels: ["feature"]
 ---

 ## 📝 Description